thedumbtechguy/Folio/README.md

 # Folio
-A replacement for Android Fragments
+A replacement for Android Fragments with a simplified lifecycle and easy transition animations.